Innocent Remarks that can cause damage.

 There is a reason the student is not participating in your class.
 It could be because of schedule, time, or maybe they don’t enjoy your class.
 Embarrassing them is not going to solve anything other than creating more negative feelings.
 I have black belts who never attend my classes.
 I never ask them why.
 I know they are great people and there is a reason.
 I don’t need to put them in an awkward position to justify their actions.
 Shaming someone into attending your class is not the answer.

 The final innocent mistake is in recruiting.
-Yes, we are in the business of helping people and to encourage.
+Yes, we are in the business of helping people and to encourage them.
 However, there is a fine line between motivating or creating a problem.
-If a parent or friend shows an interest, of course, discuss the possibility.
+If a parent or friend shows interest, of course, discuss the possibility.
 But be careful of initiating the topic.
 You may not know the state of mind of the individual.
 They could take your innocent suggestion wrong and think you are judging their physical condition or worse.
 Training ideas need to come from our TVs, emails, or other marketing literature encouraging participation.
 Passive marketing is the safest way.
 Finally, none of us want to be sold or pushed into doing something we don’t want to do.
 We do not want to look like those hard marketing schools.
 That is not who we are.

 The following quotes influence me as I communicate daily.